marktani/scripts/json-entries/README.md

 # json-entries

-Shows the usages of Lokka to run a GraphQL mutation with JSON and JSON list variables
+Shows the usages of [graphql-request](https://github.com/graphcool/graphql-request) to run a GraphQL mutation with JSON and JSON list variables

 ### 1. Create GraphQL API with [`graphcool`](https://www.npmjs.com/package/graphcool)